victorgarciaesgi/regle/docs/src/core-concepts/rules/reusable-rules.md

 *optional*

-This will define the `$active` state of the rule.
-This will compute wether or not the rule is currently validating or not (More informations on the [Parameters and active mode](#parameters-and-active-mode))
+Defines the `$active` state of the rule, indicating whether the rule is currently being validated.
+This can be computed dynamically.
+For more details, see [Parameters and active mode](#parameters-and-active-mode).

 ### `tooltip`